scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 A Brief Introduction
 ===========================
-Other elements of the heirarchy may include:
+Other elements of the hierarchy may include:

     * Groups (dirs)
     * Links